With its LA roots and global ambitions, Paul Hastings puts people and performance in balance at the right PH level.

 Paul Hastings LLP

-Our practice areas include: Anti-Corruption and FCPA, Antitrust and Competition, Asset Management Securities Enforcement & Compliance, Bank Regulatory, Business & Human Rights, Complex Litigation and Arbitration, Compliance & Regulatory Counseling, Consumer Financial Services, Data Privacy and Cybersecurity, Direct Lending and Private Credit Lending, ESG & Sustainable Finance, Emerging Growth Companies, Employment Law, Energy and Infrastructure, Entertainment and Media, Environment and Energy, Executive Compensation, Employee Benefits and ERISA, FDA Regulatory and Enforcement, Financial Restructuring, Fintech and Payments, Futures & Derivatives and Trading, Global Dispute Resolution Practice for Japanese Clients, Global Finance, Global Trade Controls, Government Affairs, Impact Investing, Intellectual Property, International Arbitration, Investigations and White Collar Defense, Investment Funds & Private Capital, Investment Management, Life Sciences and Healthcare, Litigation, Mergers and Acquisitions, National Security Regulation and Investigations, Pay Equity Litigation, Private Equity, Private Investment Funds, Real Estate, SEC Enforcement Defense and Regulatory Counseling, Securities Litigation, Securities and Capital Markets, Shareholder Activism & Takeover Defense, Short Seller Defense, Structured Credit, Supreme Court and Appellate Litigation, Tax, Technology Transactions, Traditional Labor and the National Labor Relations Act (NLRA), and Workforce Data and Technology.
+Our practice areas include: Anti-Corruption & FCPA, Antitrust & Competition, Asset Management Securities Enforcement & Compliance, Bank Regulatory, Business & Human Rights, Complex Litigation & Arbitration, Compliance & Regulatory Counseling, Consumer Financial Services, Data Privacy & Cybersecurity, Direct Lending & Private Credit Lending, ESG & Sustainable Finance, Emerging Growth Companies, Employment Law, Energy & Infrastructure, Entertainment & Media, Environment & Energy, Executive Compensation, Employee Benefits & ERISA, FDA Regulatory & Enforcement, Financial Restructuring, Fintech & Payments, Futures & Derivatives and Trading, Global Dispute Resolution Practice for Japanese Clients, Global Finance, Global Trade Controls, Government Affairs, Impact Investing, Intellectual Property, International Arbitration, Investigations & White Collar Defense, Investment Funds & Private Capital, Investment Management, Life Sciences & Healthcare, Litigation, Mergers & Acquisitions, National Security Regulation & Investigations, Pay Equity Litigation, Private Equity, Private Investment Funds, Real Estate, SEC Enforcement Defense & Regulatory Counseling, Securities Litigation, Securities & Capital Markets, Shareholder Activism & Takeover Defense, Short Seller Defense, Structured Credit, Supreme Court & Appellate Litigation, Tax, Technology Transactions, Traditional Labor & the National Labor Relations Act (NLRA), and Workforce Data & Technology.

 At Paul Hastings, we are committed to the professional development and career aspirations of our associates.
-We hire great people and provide development programs to help associates reach their goals, whether that means a path to partnership, in-house with a client or other organizations.
+We hire great professionals and provide development programs to help associates reach their goals, whether that means a path to partnership, or in-house positions with a client or other organizations.

 Recruitment